pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/07_Custom_Icons.md

 Pimcore allows to define custom icons for objects.
 Either, icons can be the same for all objects of a class (via configuration in class) or objects depending on their data values can have different icons (via admin style in code).
-In addition to that, the tooltip of object in object tree can be customized via admin style.
+In addition to that, the tooltip of an object in object tree can be customized via admin style.

 ## Custom Icons for Classes